 Chandlee and Sons Construction Company signed a contract on June 18, 2017 with Dan Conner of Fairmont Flats, LLC whose office is in Suite 575 at 1819 Peachtree Road in Atlanta, Georgia.
-The contract is for the commercial tenant finish of a 24,000 square foot space that was first to be a ‘Masquerade’ (designed, permitted and ready for construction) when the project was halted by a lawsuit.
+The contract is for the commercial interior buildout of a 24,000 square foot space that was first to be a ‘Masquerade’ (designed, permitted and ready for construction) when the project was halted by a lawsuit.
 The project was granted to Chandlee and Sons Construction when we received the contract.

 The FAIRMONT Event Venue is a portion of the complete Huff Trail development which is part of an eight-acre work and play environment adjacent to the planned Westside Beltline Trail.